mviereck/x11docker/README.md

 #GUI for x11docker ![x11docker logo](/../screenshots/x11docker_klein.jpeg?raw=true "Optional Title")
 To use `x11docker-gui`, you need to install package `kaptain`.
  - `x11docker-gui` looks for an executeable `./x11docker` first, then will look for it in `$PATH`, for example in `/usr/local/bin`.
- - On systems without a root password like Ubuntu, use option `--sudo`.
+ - On systems without a root password like Ubuntu, activate option `--sudo`.
+ - For troubleshooting, run x11docker-gui in a terminal and activate option `--verbose`.
  - Some developer options become visible with `x11docker-gui -d`.
- - For troubleshooting, run x11docker-gui in a terminal and activate option `--verbose`.

 ![x11docker-gui screenshot](/../screenshots/x11docker-gui.png?raw=true "Optional Title")

 #Security